-Hypnotherapy using Gut Oriented Metaphor is a well-established protocol for reducing the symptoms of Irritable Bowel Syndrome, also known as IBS.
+Hypnotherapy using Gut Oriented Metaphor is a well-established and well-researched protocol for reducing the symptoms of Irritable Bowel Syndrome, also known as IBS.

 In fact, according to the Manchester study, hypnotherapy led to a reduction in IBS symptoms, improved bowel habit, and reduced pain levels in 70-80% of sufferers.
 Unfortunately, it's not possible to predict who will be in this group, which is why Dr Whorwell suggested that other approaches such as medication were tried first.
 His study worked with people whose IBS had been diagnosed for at least 12 months, and where medication didn't seem to help (called 'refractory IBS').

 He also found that hypnotherapy had advantages over taking drugs because the effects tended to last, whereas any benefits from taking drugs ceased soon after the drugs themselves were stopped.